telosnetwork/erc20-template/README.md

 **Brand new to development ?
 Need more help setting things up ?
 Got a cool idea you need help with ?
 [Visit our developer channel on Telegram](https://t.me/TelosEVMDevs) !**

 ## KEEP BUILDING !
+- Make it ownable and use your own private key to deploy
 - Add reflection
 - Write more tests
 - Modify configuration and deploy to mainnet !